Murder of Billipuram Nagaraju

-The murder of Billipuram Nagaraju was the took place in the South Indian state of Telangana.
-Nagaraju was murdered in an honour killing because he had married Syed Ashrin Sultanam, a Muslim, while Nagaraju was a Dalit.
+The murder of Billipuram Nagaraju took place in the South Indian state of Telangana.
+Nagaraju, a Hindu, was murdered in an honour killing because he had married Syed Ashrin Sultanam, a Muslim, while Nagaraju was a Dalit.
 The killing was done by Syed Ashrin Sultana's brother Syed Mobin Ahmed with the help of their relatives as they opposed the inter-faith wedding.

 Background

-Syed Ashrin Sultana did a Commerce (BCom) and was the youngest of five siblings, She lived in Vikarabad, Hyderabad, while Billipuram Nagaraju did a course at an Industrial Training Institute in Hyderabad.
-They knew each other since their school days.
-Nagaraju was a native of Marpalle in Rangareddy district She married Billipuram Nagaraju at the Arya Samaj temple on 31 January 2022 despite the opposition from her family.
-Fearing threats from her family they moved to Visakhapatnam but later returned to Hyderabad.
+Syed Ashrin Sultana, the youngest of five siblings and a Commerce (BCom) graduate, lived in Vikarabad, Hyderabad.
+Billipuram Nagaraju completed a course from the city's Industrial Training Institute and was a native of Marpalle in Rangareddy district.
+They knew each other since school and got married at the Arya Samaj temple on 31 January 2022 despite opposition from her family.
+Fearing threats from her family, they moved to Visakhapatnam but later returned to Hyderabad.
 Nagaraju worked as a Car salesman.

 Murder

-Billipuram Nagaraju was stabbed with a knife and beaten with an iron rod in the busy Saroornagar area in Hyderabad by Sultana's brother Syed Mobin Ahmed and others on May 4, 2022.
-Sultana begged for help from passerby but did not get help to save her husband.
+Billipuram Nagaraju was stabbed with a knife and beaten with an iron rod in the busy Saroornagar area of Hyderabad by Sultana's brother Syed Mobin Ahmed and others on May 4, 2022.
+Sultana begged for help from passersby but did not get help to save her husband.

 Court proceedings

-Sultana's brother Syed Mobin Ahmed, and his brother-in-law, Mohammed Masood Ahmed were convicted for the murder and given life imprisonment.
+Sultana's brother Syed Mobin Ahmed, and his brother-in-law, Mohammed Masood Ahmed were convicted for the murder and sentenced to life imprisonment.